I Tried No7's Line Correcting Booster Serum & The Results Blew Me Away

 How should you use No7's Line Correcting Booster Serum?

-As serums are lightweight in texture, they work best layered under moisturizer.
-After cleansing (both in the morning and the evening), apply all over or concentrate the serum on target areas, and follow with your moisturizer.
+As serums are lightweight in texture, they work best layered under moisturiser.
+After cleansing (both in the morning and the evening), apply all over or concentrate the serum on target areas, and follow with your moisturiser.
 For added line-reducing benefits, apply a high factor, broad spectrum sunscreen in the morning.
 Studies suggest the sun is responsible for 80% of facial ageing signs.

 Advertisement